eigenbooks/bayes-missing-manual/book/appendix-theory.md

 The log-odds form of Bayes theorem is trivial to derive from the odds form so it is included here because it has some very useful characteristics.
 I seriously considered using the log odds form as the basis for this manual, but ultimately didn't because calculating logarithms in your head is not intuitive for most people.

 These derivations rely on frequentest statistics!
 I admit that this is a bit hypocritical.
-I rail against the use of frequentest statistics when teaching Bayes theorem because there are not, in my opinion, many practical problems to which frequentest methods apply.
+I avoid the use of frequentest statistics when teaching Bayes theorem because there are not, in my opinion, many practical problems to which frequentest methods apply.
 I defend this decision because this is not intended to be part of the manuals curriculum and most readers will not read this section.
 Still, I wish I could find a more intuitive way to derive these equations without a loss of rigor.

 ### Probability notation
 Bayes theorem is easy to derive assuming that you have a ubiquitous notation for Bayesian probability.